 The second step involved us realising/remembering we could just use the fancy food processer my sister recently passed on to me.
 While a bit noisy, this was infinitely quicker – we loved it.

-Because our tomatoes were a bit on the funky side, we chose to put them in a large pot and bring them to the boil to get rid of any unwanted bacteria.
+Because our tomatoes were a bit on the funky side, we chose to put them in a large pot and bring them to the boil.

 If you’re using fresh tomatoes you don’t have to cook them before putting them into the jar.
 You can chop or whiz them up and place them directly into the jar you’re storing them in.
 You can see how our friends over at Milkwood do it here.

 Once the jars are all tucked in, fill the pot up with water to around 3/4 of the jar’s height.
 Then bring it to the boil on the stove.
-Once boiling, turn the heat down to a healthy simmer for around 40 mintues.
+Once boiling, turn the heat down to a healthy simmer for around 60 minutes.

 After this you’re finished!
 Take them out of the pot and keep the clamps on for another 12 hours or so to make sure the heat seal has worked.